John Chandler (sheriff): Politician in Massachusetts

-He was elected on November 27, 1690, the first Town Clerk and again on March 8, 1692/93.
+His father, John Chandler was elected on November 27, 1690, the first Town Clerk and again on March 8, 1692/93.
 He was then chosen the first Selectman of Woodstock and again in 1693/94 and then chosen Commissioner of the Peace for almost forty years and seven years on His Majesty's Council.
 From 1693 to 1694 he was on the Town Committee in Woodstock, Connecticut and in 1694 he was elected Selectmen of Woodstock.
 From April 3, 1703, he was elected Surveyor of Woodstock and in 1711 he was elected Representative from Woodstock, Connecticut to the Massachusetts General Court; he received a thank you letter from Boston for his public service "To his wisdom and prudence the order and regularity of Woodstock (under God) had been vastly owing.
 On 31 May 1699, Col. Chandler was created Judge by the Chief Justice of Massachusetts.
 On April 2, 1731, the Massachusetts Legislature officially incorporated Worcester County and the very Judge John Chandler held the first Probate Court of Worcester County on July 13, 1731, and the first Court of Common Please and General Sessions on August 10, 1731.
 In 1754 Chandler was a delegate to the Albany Congress.